basharovV/website/src/posts/adding-click-to-copy-code-markdown-blog.md

 It's become a common practice on many developer sites around the web, and you can easily add it to your blog.
 Here's how!

 ### Copying to clipboard
-To be able to copy to the clipboard, the `copy-to-clipnboard` npm package does the job quite nicely.
+To be able to copy to the clipboard, the `copy-to-clipboard` npm package does the job quite nicely.
 Install it first:
 ```txt
 npm i copy-to-clipboard
 ```